 6. If a complaint regarding a defect of a product is well-founded, the supplier will replace the supplied products free of charge.

-1. On agreements between the supplier and the consumer, that are bound by these terms and conditions, Dutch law applies exclusively, even if the consumer resides abroad.
+1. On agreements between the supplier and the Client, that are bound by these terms and conditions, Dutch law applies exclusively, even if the Client resides or is established abroad.

 2. The Vienna Convention does not apply.